Wosniak/SimpleCashFlow/README.md

 ## How to run the application:

-To run the project, is required an external
+To run the project, is required an external Identity provider that implements OpenID/OAuth Reference.

+To configure your IdP, change the URI paramenter on IdP Section of SimpleCashFlow.WebApi appsettings.json

+On development fase, Auth0 was a chaice as IdP.

+To configure

 ### Visual Studio 2022 Community